Some horse breeds are more prone to metabolic diseases, specifically pituitary pars intermedia dysfunction (PPID) and insulin dysregulation (ID).

 Decreased athletic performance was not statistically associated with any endocrine classification or combination evaluated.

-Clade 1 (Peruvian Paso and Paso Fino) and Clade 3 (which included Miniature Horses, Shetland ponies and dwarf ponies) had statistically higher rates of laminitis than several other clades.
+Clade 1 (Peruvian Paso and Paso Fino) and Clade 3 (which included Miniature Horses, Shetland ponies, and dwarf ponies) had statistically higher rates of laminitis than several other clades.

 Horses in this data set were more likely to have both PPID and insulin dysregulation rather than only PPID.
 In fact, horses were more likely to have only insulin dysregulation or no identified endocrine disorder than to only have PPID.